Chinese era name: Description

 The numbering of the year would still increase on the first day of the Chinese calendar each year, regardless of the month in which the era name was adopted.
 For example, as the Emperor Daizong of Tang replaced the era name Yongtai (永泰; lit. "perpetual peace") with Dali (大曆; lit. "great era") in the eleventh month of the Chinese calendar in 766 CE, the first year of Dali thus only consisted of the last two months of that particular year; the second year of Dali began on the first day of the Chinese calendar the following year, just two months after its initiation.

 When a new monarch ascended to the throne, he could either declare a new era immediately or inherit the usage of the existing era name from his predecessor.
 For example, the era name Wutai (武泰; lit. "exalted martial") of the Emperor Xiaoming of Northern Wei was immediately replaced with Jianyi (建義; lit. "establishing justice") when the Emperor Xiaozhuang of Northern Wei took the throne.
 On the other hand, the era name Tianxian (天顯; lit. "heavenly intent") was originally proclaimed by the Emperor Taizu of Liao but its usage was continued by the Emperor Taizong of Liao upon assuming the throne.

 There were numerous era names that saw repeated use throughout Chinese history.
-For instance, the era name Taiping (太平; lit. "great peace") was used on at least seven occasions.
-In such cases, Chinese sources would often affix the name of the dynasty or the ruler before the era name.
+For instance, the era name Taiping (太平; lit. "great peace") was used on at least ten occasions in China.
+In such cases, Chinese sources would often affix the name of the dynasty or the ruler before the era name for the purpose of disambiguation.
+For example, when referencing the year 410 CE, Chinese sources could either render it as Běi Yān Tàipíng èr nián (北燕太平二年; lit. "second year of Taiping of the Northern Yan") or Běi Yān Wéngchéng Dì Tàipíng èr nián (北燕文成帝太平二年; lit. "second year of Taiping of the Emperor Wencheng of Northern Yan).